maliut/gatsby-remark-encrypt/README.md

   ---
 ```

-In your page query, add the `password` field to tell whether the post is encrypted.
+In your page query, add the `encrypted` field to tell whether the post is encrypted.

-The `password` field will be converted to boolean so there's no risk the raw password leak to others.
+NOTE: Do not query `password` in frontmatter, or the raw password may leaked in page-data.json.

 ``` diff
 // In your src/templates/post.js